Can you bring medicine on a plane? Of course. But – as with most things related to air travel – there are a few rules you should be aware of first.

 Like everything that goes on an airplane, your medications will need to be screened.

-The TSA currently allows travelers to pack pills and other solid medications outside of their original packaging such as in a pill case, but be aware that other countries could have different rules.
-You can travel with solid medications in either your carry-on or checked baggage but carry-on is the recommended option because it allows easier access and checked baggage could get lost.
+The TSA currently allows travelers to pack pills and other solid medications outside of their original packaging, such as in a pill case, but be aware that other countries could have different rules.
+It’s also recommended that medicines be clearly labeled to facilitate the screening process.
+You can travel with solid medications in either your carry-on or checked baggage, but carry-on is the recommended option because it allows easier access and checked baggage could get lost.

 The TSA is routinely making updates to its procedures.
 Make sure to check their security screening guidelines before a trip.